-A lot of contracts aren't closed on the initial offer, and it's very common to receive a counter offer.
+A lot of deals aren't closed on the beginning offer – it's pretty common to receive a counter offer.
 But don't let it alarm you.
-We'll talk about whether or not to agree to the counter offer, submit our own counter offer, or refuse the seller's offer and go on.
+We'll figure out whether or not to accept the counter offer, submit our own counter offer, or refuse the seller's offer and go on.

-In addition, we'll work within your financing limits.
-And at the end of the day, we'll formulate a contract that works well for you.
+We'll also work within your financing constraints.
+And when it's all said and done, we'll assemble a contract that works well for you.

-Once the contract is finished, you'll begin working with your lender to close the loan.
+Upon completion of the deal, you'll begin working with your mortgage lender to close the loan.

-If you're pre-approved, it won't take very long at all.
-However, you need to stay in close contact with your mortgage lender.
+If you've been pre-qualified, this won't take very long at all.
+However, you'll need to stay in close contact with your lender.

-And I'll manage all the property information your mortgage lender needs to close the loan.
+And I'll look after all the property information your lender needs to close the loan.

 Step 8 – Close the deal

-Your lender will give you a Loan Estimate (LE) of closing costs within three days of taking your application.
-You'll get a Loan Estimate (LE) outlining your closing costs from your mortgage lender within three days of accepting your loan application.
+Your lender will furnish you with a Loan Estimate (LE) detailing closing costs within three days of accepting your loan application.
+You'll get a Loan Estimate (LE) outlining closing costs from your mortgage lender within three days of getting your loan application.

-This estimate rests on the loan amount, and RESPA requirements mandate that it has to contain all closing costs and fall within a narrow range of accuracy.
-I'll analyze the estimate and let you know if it all looks all right.
+The estimate is based on the loan amount.
+RESPA requirements order that it has to involve all closing costs and fall within a narrow range of accuracy, and I'll go over the estimate and let you know if it all looks permissible.

-Then we'll close on your house.
-This should occur at a title company or escrow office and will most likely be a smooth and peaceful affair.
+Then it's time to close on your house.
+This should happen at a title company or escrow office and should be a smooth and pleasant affair.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new home.
+Now you can move into your new house.
 Enjoy it.
-And if you need anything, simply contact me at 9259999531 or e-mail me at .
+And if you have any questions, simply call me at 9259999531 or e-mail me at .